Wildlife Artist Juanchi Pérez

 I love wildlife and I am ready to do whatever I can to ensure that future generation get to see animals.
 Poaching and conservation area encroachment continue to be a threat to wildlife existence, and something needed to be done.
 Knowledge is power and a good start to ensure things change.
 Extinction is already taking them away, and humans contribute to that.
 Helping them know how they play that part will help stop the reaction.
 If you want to get involved in conservation, look at the many ways that humans are driven crazy out of our greed and selfishness.
 Then work to find fixes and solutions for that.
 We can allow our humanity and compassion to guide us towards advocating for the right thing for animals and for the natural world.

 Although the world is highly complex, every person can make a difference.
 That previous sentence almost sounds like a cliche right?
 Really it’s not.
-If every person on the planet made a few simple lifestyle changes, it would result in less demand on land and resources and soften the impact of deforestation on endangered species.Continue reading “The Counterpunch: The easy consumer solutions that fight animal extinction and deforestation”
+If every person on the planet made a few simple lifestyle changes, it would result in less demand on land and resources and soften the impact of deforestation on endangered species.Continue reading “The Counterpunch: Consumer Solutions To Fight Extinction”

 Research: Palm Oil Deforestation and its connection to RSPO members/supermarket brands